MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IX-Agricultural-Marketing-Service-Marketing-Agreements-Orders-Fruits-Vegetables-Nuts-Department-Agriculture/part-930-Tart-Cherries-Grown-States-Michigan-New-York-Pennsylvania-Oregon-Utah-Washington-Wisconsin/subpart-ECFRcb93f02d70dec5a-Administrative-Rules-Regulations/section-930.151.md

 ##### § 930.151 Desirable carry-out inventory. #####

-Link to an amendment published at 82 FR 28755, June 26, 2017.

-(a) For the crop year beginning on July 1, 2015, the desirable carry-out inventory, for the purposes of determining an optimum supply volume, will be 55 million pounds.
+For the 2016 crop year, the desirable carry-out inventory, for the purposes of determining an optimum supply volume, will be 57 million pounds.

-(b) Beginning with the crop year starting July 1, 2016, for the purposes of determining an optimum supply volume, the Board may recommend a desirable carry-out inventory not to exceed 100 million pounds.

-[81 FR 39182, June 16, 2016, as amended at 81 FR 63679, Sept.
-16, 2016]
+[82 FR 28755, June 26, 2017]